 Ever since someone figured out how to wrap Kanthal wire around a screwdriver to create a coil, it has been a race to create more complex and intricate coils that vape at a lower resistance and have better flavor and thicker clouds.
 Alien coils are one of the more complex coils to build out there, and they are an evolution to old faithful: the Clapton Coil.

 Drippers who build their own coils from scratch love the challenge that it presents and the bragging rights as well — this is an expert-level activity that most people don’t have the know-how or patience to do.
 But for those willing to learn through mistakes and many Youtube videos, building coils is an extremely rewarding experience.
-For those who just want to buy instead of build, you can find some pre-built alien coils here.

 How to Build an Alien Clapton Coil